SuperioOne/pnp-react-hooks/docs/Configuration.md

 	query: {
 		select: ["Title"]
 	}
 }, [title]); // passing title and query is not required.
-They are already tracked internally.
+They are already tracking internally.

 let refresh = {};